scottbecker/delve_tx_public/README.md

 ###Create Water Container:
 Handy test protocol to mimick reagent containers in test mode by making a container with every well filled to max volume with water
 ###Anneal Oligos and Ligate to Vector
 Anneal two oligos together and then ligate to a linearized vector.
-Vector must have 'Concentration (DNA)' property like '4.0:nanograms/microliter'
+Vector must have 'Concentration (DNA)' property like '4.0:nanograms/microliter'.
+Includes the ability to optionally run a transform, spread, and pick afterwards (same protocol as the Transcriptic version).

 ## Running protocols from the command line (requires unix)